rust-lang/cargo/src/doc/contrib/src/implementation/debugging.md

 ## Logging

-Cargo uses the [`env_logger`] crate to display debug log messages.
+Cargo uses the [`tracing`] crate to display debug log messages.
 The `CARGO_LOG` environment variable can be set to enable debug logging, with a value such as `trace`, `debug`, or `warn`.
-It also supports filtering for specific modules.
-Feel free to use the standard [`log`] macros to help with diagnosing problems.
+It also supports filtering for specific modules with comma-separated [directives].
+Feel free to use [shorthand macros] to help with diagnosing problems.
+We're looking forward to making Cargo logging mechanism more structural!

 ```sh
 # Outputs all logs with levels debug and higher